Alfred E. Jackson: Postwar years

 After the war, Jackson was impoverished and rented land in Washington County, Virginia, which he cultivated with his own hands.
 President Andrew Johnson granted Jackson a special pardon on November 16, 1865, because of kindness shown by Jackson to Johnson's family in East Tennessee during the war.
 Because of the pardon, Jackson gradually regained enough of his property to return to Jonesboro, Tennessee.

-Alfred Eugene Jackson died October 30, 1889, at Jonesboro, Tennessee, and is buried there.
+Jackson died October 30, 1889, at Jonesboro, Tennessee, and is buried there.

 Nickname controversy

-There is a controversy about the nickname Mudwall.
-While fellow Confederate General William Lowther Jackson from West Virginia (no family relation) has been known as such for a long time it was found by noted historian Garry W. Gallagher that the nickname was originally given to Alfred Jackson.
-It seems the two were mixed up in the Southern Historical Society Papers in 1906 and the error was involuntarily repeated afterwards.
-Sometimes the name is even attributed to another (likewise not related) Confederate Brigadier, John K. Jackson.
-It is also possible that at times the name was attributed to several of the Jacksons simultaneously.
+There is a controversy about the nickname "Mudwall."
+Although fellow Confederate general William Lowther Jackson from West Virginia (no family relation) has been known as such for a long time, historian Garry W. Gallagher found that the nickname was actually given to Alfred Jackson.
+It seems the two were mixed up in the Southern Historical Society Papers in 1906 and the error was repeated by authors who consulted those papers.
+At times the name has been assigned in error to a third (likewise unrelated) Confederate general, Brigadier John K. Jackson.